B2.5 Add and subtract fractions with like denominators, in various contexts.

 Valuing Informal Procedures to Develop Strategies

 It is important to value informal procedures, as they contribute to the development of number sense and operation sense.
 In situations that involve operations, many students use personal algorithms rather than procedures.
-For example, a student with good number sense might approach the addition of \(\frac{7}{8}\) of a sandwich and \(\frac{4}{8}\) of another identical sandwich in this way: "I know that with \(\frac{7}{8}\) of a sandwich, I am missing \(\frac{1}{8}\) of a sandwich to have a complete sandwich.
-So if I add \(\frac{1}{8}\) to \(\frac{7}{8}\), I have a whole and I'm left with \(\frac{3}{8 }\).
-So \(\frac{7}{8}\; + \;\frac{4}{{8\;}}\; = \;1\frac{3}{8}\)".
+For example, a student with good number sense might approach the addition of \(\frac{7}{8}\) of a sandwich and \(\frac{4}{8}\) of another identical sandwich in this way: "I know that with \(\frac{7}{8}\) of a sandwich, I have \(\frac{1}{8}\) less than a whole sandwich.
+So if I add \(\frac{1}{8}\) to \(\frac{7}{8}\), I have a whole sandwich and I'm left with \(\frac{3}{8 }\) of the second sandwich.
+So altogether I have \(\frac{7}{8}\; + \;\frac{4}{{8\;}}\; = \;1\frac{3}{8}\) sandwiches".

 Nature of the Fundamental Operations

 When fractions are involved, it becomes even more important to focus on the meaning of the operation, choose an appropriate model, and think about the quantities.
 Building a sense of operations on fractions takes a lot of time, as it requires thinking about the numerators, denominators, and wholes involved.
-Students should be given the opportunity to work with concrete and semi-concrete models and to develop a sense of the result of performing an operation before moving on to operations involving symbolic representations.
+Students should be given the opportunity to work with concrete and visual (semi-concrete) models and to develop a sense of the result of performing an operation before moving on to operations involving symbolic representations.

 Addition and Subtraction

-According to the curriculum, Grade 5 students see the addition and subtraction of fractions with like denominators.
-This is essentially the addition and subtraction of objects or quantities of the same nature.
+In Grade 5, students learn about adding and subtracting fractions with like denominators.
+This is essentially like the addition and subtraction of objects or quantities of the same type, because the fractions have the same unit fraction.
 For example, in \(\frac{3}{7}\; + \;\frac{2}{7}\; = \;\frac{5}{7}\), the addition simply represents 3 sevenths + 2 sevenths = 5 sevenths, just like 3 apples + 2 apples = 5 apples.
 In this example, sevenths are counted the same way as apples.
 We have 3 pieces of a certain size and 2 pieces of the same size, which gives 5 pieces of this size.
-Adding fractions becomes more complex when the fractions have different denominators, since the parts are not the same size and are not of the same nature.
-These operations are studied in grade 6 .
+Adding fractions becomes more complex when the fractions have different denominators, since the parts are not the same size and are not of the same type.
+These operations are studied in Grade 6.

 Subtraction is treated the same way.
 For example, if I take 3 marbles out of a bag that contains 5 marbles, I have 2 marbles left.
 Similarly, if I subtract 3 eighths from 5 eighths, I have 2 eighths left \(\frac{5}{8}\; - \frac{3}{8}\; = \frac{2}{8}\).